nuxeo/esync/README.md

 You can find the default [log4.xml here](https://github.com/bdelbosc/esync/blob/master/src/main/resources/log4j.xml) default log file is in `/tmp/trace.log`.

 # Checkers

 The tool runs concurrently different checkers.

-Checkers compare the reference database (expected) with the Elasticsearch content (actual).
+Checkers compare the reference database aka **expected** with the Elasticsearch content aka **actual**.

 They report different things:

-- Errors like a different number of documents
+- Errors like a different number of documents, total or per document type
+- Missing or spurious document types in Elasticsearch
-- Missing documents in Elasticsearch
+- Missing documents ids in Elasticsearch
-- Trailing documents in Elasticsearch
+- Spurious documents ids in Elasticsearch
 - Difference in document properties like ACL, path...